 On this page

-- An example of an attribute not to use for searching is a URL.
-URLs should not be included in the list of searchable attributes.
-There are very few use cases where users search for URLs.
-Instead, the image URLs in your index are used for displaying images in the results.
+- An example of an attribute that isn’t useful for searching is a URL.
+URLs shouldn’t be in the list of searchable attributes since it’s unusual for users to search for them.
+However, you could use the image URLs in your index to display images in the results.

 Here are some guidelines about which attributes to include and exclude from the searchable attribute list.
-These suggestions are not exhaustive.

 The following attributes are commonly included (searchable):

 - Descriptive attributes: name, description, brand, list of actors in a film, list of features in a computer.